Maryam-Ghazagh/CalliNour-App/README.md

 <H1>CalliNour</H1>
-CalliNour is a Python app built with Kivy and KivyMD designed to assist elderly users and visually impaired individuals who cannot easily read or see the screen, by enabling offline voice commands for phone calls.<br><br><br>
+CalliNour is a Python app built with Kivy and KivyMD designed to assist elderly users and visually impaired individuals who cannot easily read or see the screen, by enabling offline voice commands for phone calls.<br><br>

 <H2>Features</H2>
 Convert speech to text using Vosk Persian language model.
 <br><br>
-Simple and accessible UI with a basic menu and a single button.<br><br><br>
+Simple and accessible UI with a basic menu and a single button.<br><br>

 <H2>Technologies Used</H2>